How to choose between an M.D. or D.O.

 when choosing a doctor

 The American Association of Colleges of Osteopathic Medicine estimates that more than 20 percent of current medical students are studying to become a doctor of osteopathic medicine (D.O.).
-We asked Swedish Covenant Medical Group Internal Medicine Physician Angel Rivera, D.O., to help explain the differences between an M.D. and a D.O. and what these differences mean for the individual receiving care.
+So what are the differences between an M.D. and a D.O., and what these differences mean for their patients?
+Read below to learn more.

 1. What is a D.O.?

 Licensed physicians in the U.S. must be either an M.D. or a D.O.
 The acronym M.D. stands for medical doctor, while D.O. is short for doctor of osteopathic medicine.
 The titles do not refer to a specialty.
 For example, I am a D.O. that works as an internal medicine physician, but there are D.O.s and M.D.s who specialize in pulmonary disease, neurosurgery, psychiatry, etc.

 2. What are the differences between M.D.s and D.O.s?

 The differences between D.O.s and M.D.s are the additional training that D.O.s receive, osteopathic manipulation and the integrative philosophy that we apply to medicine.
 D.O.s look at the “total person”—including their environment and its impact on the patient’s health—to promote preventive care instead of just treating symptoms.